 As one of Canada’s Provincial Nominee Programs (PNPs), the SINP offers a variety of categories and sub-categories for potential immigration candidates.
 Most of these operate outside the federal Express Entry system, meaning a candidate can submit an application for nomination for permanent residence from the province without creating an Express Entry profile, entering the pool, and awaiting an invitation to apply (ITA) in a draw.

 However, there is also one Express Entry-aligned option, the Saskatchewan International Skilled Worker: Express Entry sub-category, which could lead to that all-important provincial nomination and an additional 600 Comprehensive Ranking System (CRS) points, leading to an ITA in a future Express Entry draw.

-An innovative overhaul for 2018
+An innovative SINP overhaul

 Positive changes have recently been implemented in one of the SINP’s most popular offerings, the International Skilled Worker (ISW) category.
 Targeting skilled workers in Saskatchewan and abroad who have experience in an occupation in demand in Saskatchewan, the ISW category has now made it simpler and fairer for potential candidates to apply.

 Instead of trying to submit an application online during unannounced and brief intake periods, as was formerly required, anyone who is eligible can now submit an Expression of Interest and enter a pool of candidates to stand a chance of receiving an invitation to submit a full application.
 This also ensures that only eligible candidates may submit an application, and allows potential applicants to improve their profile and standing in the pool while they await an invitation.

 - Learn more about the new SINP Expression of Interest system.

 You can find out which SINP streams are open right now, in our Canada PNP Live Tracker.